 A new pedestrian path has been included in this Comprehensive Plan update to go along the south side of Sunset Lane from Roosevelt Drive to Sieber Drive and then to proceed north along the east or west side of Sieber Drive.
-At the DWG/Arlington city limits a connection could be made to the pathway network in the City Commented [M22]: See if this is still in their plan.
-If it's not, we can take out.
+At the DWG/Arlington city limits a connection could be made to the pathway network in the City

-Commented [LH23]: LEAVE IN, per P&Z on 8.7.2018
+Commented [LH5]: LEAVE IN, per P&Z on 8.7.2018

-Commented [LH24]: AUSMUS ADDITION
+Commented [LH6]: AUSMUS ADDITION

-Commented [M25]: We will update with sidewalk locations Commented [LH26]: LEAVE IN per P&Z on 8.7.2018 of Arlington's Veteran's Park to the northwest.
+Commented [LH7]: LEAVE IN per P&Z on 8.7.2018

+of Arlington's Veteran's Park to the northwest.
 New pedestrian paths have also been designated along the west side of Roosevelt Drive from the Municipal Complex to Arkansas Lane and along California Lane from Roosevelt Drive to BowenRoad.
 Subdivision across from Key Elementary - connection to BowenRoad.

 Other pathways and sidewalks should be encouraged along major streets as a part of the site plan review process for planned developments.
-Pathways and sidewalks encourage walkability (look at trend for walkability as a component of urban villages).
+Pathways and sidewalks encourage walkability.